How The Peregrine Fund is helping

 Before nesting even begins, it is the male’s job to attract a female.
 He does so in a number of ways: first, when a female is around, the male will show off his aerobatic skills by flying in a low, rippling, up and down flight pattern.
 On the ground, he will perform an odd “dance” where he bobs and bows and ruffles up his feathers.
 Finally, the males try to impress the females with their hunting skills – capturing prey and bringing it to the female that catches their eye.

 After a male and female form a pair, it is time to start getting their nest ready.
 These large owls tend to nest almost exclusively on the ground.
 They don’t construct their nests, instead the female scrapes a small depression in the ground in which to lay her eggs.
 Nest spots are usually chosen because they are slightly elevated, which helps gives the owls a good vantage point from which to watch for predators.

 Snowy Owls are very protective of their nests and young and will often scare away any threatening animals that come too close, including gulls, foxes and even wolves.
 Some other species of birds will nest next to Snowy Owls to take advantage of their skills at chasing away predators!

 Snowy Owls nest on the ground, so it is much easier for the young to leave the nest because they don't have to fly to do so.
-In fact, they usually start leaving the nest at 3-4 weeks, but don't master the art of flying until they are about 8 weeks old.
+They usually start leaving the nest at 3-4 weeks, but do not master the art of flying until they are about 8 weeks old.